 Nonaccrual loans represent all loans where there is a reasonable doubt as to the collection of principal and/or future interest accruals, under the contractual terms of the loan.
 In substance, nonaccrual loans reflect loans where the accrual of interest has been suspended.
-Nonaccrual loans decreased \$6,652 or 42.09% in 2020 in comparison with 2019.
-The decrease in nonaccrual volume was primarily attributed to paydowns of nonaccrual balances and the reinstatement of a large relationship back to accrual status in the fourth quarter of 2020.
-Of the \$9,150 in nonaccrual volume at December 31, 2020, \$3,181 or 34.76%, compared to \$8,913 or 56.40% and \$7,283 or 38.70% at December 31, 2019 and 2018, respectively, was current as to scheduled principal and interest payments but did not meet all regulatory requirements to be transferred into accrual status.
+Nonaccrual loans decreased \$3,210 or 35.08% in 2021 in comparison with 2020.
+The contraction in nonaccrual volume was primarily attributed to several liquidations, charge off activities and paydowns of nonaccrual balances during the twelve month period.
+Of the \$5,940 in nonaccrual volume at December 31, 2021, \$2,698 or 45.42%, compared to \$3,181 or 34.76% and \$8,913 or 56.40% at December 31, 2020 and 2019, respectively, was current as to scheduled principal and interest payments but did not meet all regulatory requirements to be transferred into accrual status.